-The business competency required to manage a fashion company is often downplayed, as the fashion media tends to overexpose the creative elements of a brand rather than the managerial expertise of those who work ‘behind the curtains’.
+The business competency required to manage a fashion company cannot be downplayed.
+Even if we may see fashion media overexposing the creative elements of a brand rather than the managerial expertise of those who work ‘behind the curtains’, it only through the combination of management and creativity that a brand can deliver a collection successfully to the market.

-As the creation of a fashion collection is the core activity of a fashion firm, we can see how in the carrying out of this process, all of the different mindsets which are part of a fashion firm need to come together seamlessly.
+As the creation of a fashion collection is the core activity of a fashion firm, we can find in this creative process a perfect synthesis of these two distinct souls.

 Despite taking a business angle on the topic, there is no doubt that at its heart the fashion industry is a creative industry.
 As such, the foundation of any fashion company is the design of its collections.
 This is the most core operation for the company and it requires firms to rationalise a series of processes which merge the two souls of the firm, the managerial and the creative.
-Producing a fashion collection is about rationalising the irrational or planning an inspiration: it’s very hard if not impossible.
+Producing a fashion collection is about rationalising the irrational: it’s very hard if not impossible.

 More in detail, however, there are two typologies of drivers informing the process of collection design in a company: